 I’m going to be a good father and shower my family with lots of love, affection, and care.

-My outburst resulted from C-PTSD (Complex post-traumatic stress disorder) that I acquired as a result of undergoing narcissistic abuse from my mother for over 30 years.
+My outburst resulted from C-PTSD (Complex post-traumatic stress disorder) that I acquired due to undergoing narcissistic abuse from my mother for over 30 years.
 This is the kind of trauma narcissistic abuse creates.

 Please note that I’m not trying to play the victim here and use my childhood abuse as an excuse to justify the way I behaved with my child.